Pushword/Pushword/packages/docs/content/extension/admin-block-editor.md

 # permit to use all the blocks pre-configured in this extension
 admin_block_editor_blocks: \Pushword\AdminBlockEditor\Block\DefaultBlock::AVAILABLE_BLOCKS

-admin_block_editor_type_to_prose: [
-        "paragraph",
-        "image",
-        "list",
-        "blockquote",
-        "code",
-    ] # leave empty if you don't want a prose container around this blocks
+admin_block_editor_type_to_prose: ["paragraph", "image", "list", "blockquote", "code"] # leave empty if you don't want a prose container around this blocks
 ```

 ### Disable Listener and use filter